AshConnolly/Applicant-List-App/README.md

 ```
 gulp
 ```
-This will use gulp browsersync to create a local express server, it will auto inject any css changes made to main.scss and will auto refresh the page when changes are made to any html or js files.
-React uses JSX and some es6 is also used, this is transpiled using babel on save.
+This will use gulp browsersync to create a local express server, it will auto inject any CSS changes made to main.scss and will auto refresh the page when changes are made to any HTML or JS files. `main.js` contains react code and this is transpiled using babel on save.

 If you wish to inspect the React DOM, you can download [React Developer Tools.](https://facebook.github.io/react/blog/2015/09/02/new-react-developer-tools.html)